Jason-Gitau/Jason-Gitau/README.md

 # Hi there, I'm Jason Gitau! 👋

-I am a **Mathematics and Computer Science** student at **JKUAT**, passionate about building scalable web applications and exploring the intersection of Math and AI.
+I am a **Mathematics and Computer Science** student at **JKUAT**, passionate about building scalable web and mobile applications and exploring the intersection of Math and AI.

 ### 🛠️ Tech Stack
 * **Languages:** Python, JavaScript/TypeScript, Dart